10 Wonderful Things to do in Caye Caulker

-Caye Caulker, affectionately known as La Isla Cariñosa, is easy-going but that doesn’t necessarily equal that it’s a quiet place.
-Go slow, sure, but does that mean little to no activity?
-Think again.
+Caye Caulker, affectionately known as La Isla Cariñosa, is easy-going, but that doesn’t necessarily equal boring.
 There is plenty to do on this tiny island found 21 miles northeast of Belize City.
-And to keep busy while on the 5-mile-long island, we’re sharing 10 activities for you to enjoy in Belize on Caye Caulker.
+To help you keep busy while exploring the 5-mile-long island, we’re sharing 10 activities for you to enjoy in Belize on Caye Caulker.

 1. Grab a bicycle

-Most accommodations offer guests complimentary bicycles but rent one if that option isn’t available to you.
+Most accommodations on the island offer guests complimentary bicycles, but don’t be afraid to rent one if that option isn’t available to you.
 You can walk, but venture on a bike to explore the island from north to south like a local.
-Pedal to everywhere you want to go – to restaurants, bars, and to those parts of the island most visitors don’t get to see.
+Pedal to restaurants, bars, and to those parts of the island most visitors don’t get to see.
 Go ahead, explore.

 This is another activity popular in Caye Caulker.
-You can fish off the dock or book a fishing tour with a local tour operator, which you can find on Front Street.
-You can find out about fishing tours of the day with King Fish Tours or Barefoot Fisherman Expeditions
+You can fish right off the docks or book a fishing tour with a local operator, which you can easily find on Front Street.
+Find out about fishing tours of the day with King Fish Tours or Barefoot Fisherman Expeditions.

 3. Sway in a hammock